grantlucas/sh-prowl/README.md

 # sh-prowl

-A simple shell tool to interact with [Prowl](http://www.prowlapp.com/) using cURL and, if desired, XPath to return information after the request is submitted.
+A simple shell tool to interact with [Prowl](http://www.prowlapp.com/) using cURL and, if desired, sed to return information after the request is submitted.

 ## Installation